vanheeringen-lab/genomepy/docs/content/config.rst

 Genomepy uses many configurable options.
 The default setting for several options can be overwritten using a config file.

-You can create new config file with `genomepy config generate`, or find the location of your current config file with `genomepy config file`.
+You can create new config file with :code:`genomepy config generate`, or find the location of your current config file with :code:`genomepy config file`.

 Configurable options
 --------------------